maish79/food/README.md

 - As a Site User I can register an account so that i can view recipes
 - As a Site user I can comment on the cuisine so that i can share my thoughts with others
 - As a Site user I can easily navigate through the site so that i can view the desired content

+#
+# Scope

+## **Features**
+### **Home Page**
+*Navigation bar:*
+- The navigation bar appears on every page so users can easily navigate through the site
+- Navigation bar has links for 'Home', 'About', 'Add cuisines', 'Contact', 'profile', 'login'  and 'Register'
+- When the user is logged in the users 'Profile' and 'Logout' link apppear
+- When the user registers a placeholder image appears and the user can add a picture at any time.
+- The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size

+*Hero Carusell:*
+- The hero carusell shows the user what the app ias about and the variuos type of cusines on the app.

+*Recipe/Cuisine:*
+Just below the carusell are the recipes that have be created by the user or by the admin.
+- At the top we have the 'author'
+- Description about the recipe comes at the second position
+- Ingredients about the recipe comes at the third position
+- Created on date of the recipe is also visualized in this section.
+- The view cuisine button is at the bottom of the card ab when clicked directs us to the comment section

+*Comments section*
+- Only logged in users can comment on a recipe
+- logged in users can only delete their own comments.
+- Admin can also delete comments.

+### **About Page**
+- The page highlights the team's goal to inspire and encourage people to get creative in the kitchen by providing a recipe menu that is accessible to everyone, regardless of their skill level.
+- The team emphasizes the importance of making cooking fun and enjoyable for everyone and hopes that their website will inspire people to try new and exciting dishes.
+- Overall, the "about us" page is intended to provide a brief introduction to the team's philosophy and approach to cooking, and to encourage visitors to explore the recipe menu and try out some of the team's favorite dishes

+### **Add a cuisine**
+- This is the main page of the logged in user.
+- User can a add a title about the recipe he/she wants to create
+- User can add a description abou the recipe
+- User can add ingredients about the recipe
+- User can add image of the recipe
+- when the user saves the image it it highlighted in the home page

+### **Contact Us**

+- The contact us page in this recipe app is typically a way for users to get in touch with the admin .
+- It is a separate page that contains contact information i.e Name, Email and Subject.
+- It has a submit button which directs the message to the admin of the app.

+### **Profile**
+- In this section the user can see their logged in status
+- in this section the user can edit the placeholder image and update their own

+### **Login/Register**
+- The Register button takes users to the login page where they can also find a link to the Register page where they can create an account
+- when a user is logged in the logout button dynamically appears to show the status of the user.

+### **Footer**
+- Appears on every page and contains social media links
+- Links are opened in a new tab to avoid dragging users from our site

+# Wireframes
+All wireframes were created used [Balsamiq](https://balsamiq.com/)

+Wireframes for each device are linked here: